maratai/crashhawk-cyberdeck/build_guide.md

 [PiSugar documentation](https://docs.pisugar.com/docs/product-wiki/battery/ups-intro)
 as of this writing.
-You'll probably want to use the *longer* of the included FPC flexible cables if you're connecting the PiSugar battery to the Raspberry Pi proper. $30 USD.
+You'll probably want to use the *longer* of the included FPC flexible cables to connect the Hosyond display to the rpi if you're *also* connecting the PiSugar battery to the rpi proper. $30 USD.

 the regular power supply with USB-C cable
 I don't think you need a special one, but check the rpi 4B's power etc